theShagod/readme-generator/README.md

 # Readme Generator
-In order to be able to create fast and detailed readmes.
+This app was created in order to be able to create fast and detailed readmes.
 ## Motivation
 I tend to forget sections of a readme so I decided to build this miniproject.
 ## Technologies Used